uonline/uonline/README.md

 11. Tables are created and filled with some test data.
 Gooooood.
 Well, now you probably want to fill it with real data. `git submodule update --init`, `php locparse.php --validate unify`, `php locparse.php --export unify`.
 12. Add an admin.
 Navigate to `http://your_project_url/add-admin.php` and do the thing.
 13. And the last.
 To make it even faster, install the Twig extension.
 In Debian, you will need package `php5-dev`.
 Install it, chdir to `vendor/twig/twig/ext/twig` and [build, install and activate](http://twig.sensiolabs.org/doc/intro.html#installing-the-c-extension) the extension.
 Turn caching on in keyring.
 Here we go.
+14. And...
+If you want to see code coverage reports, install xdebug (package `php5-xdebug` in Debian).